 Although the Field Center is not a conventional “high school,” it is also not a self-paced program or a tutorial service.
 We offer much of the structure of a school, and each of our families are fully invested as partners in the educational process.

-Students are on site (minus field trips and select internship or volunteer opportunities which will come up throughout the year) from 8:30am to 3:30pm Monday through Friday.
-Part of their day is dedicated to “core” work through Bridgeway, from which students and their Mentor create a Living Learning Plan (LLP), and create opportunities to engage in creative discussions and interactions with specialist mentors and special guests throughout the year, including scheduled live classes with projects and assignments having firm due dates.
+Students are on site (minus field trips and select internship or volunteer opportunities which will come up throughout the year) from 8:30am to 3:00pm between three and five days during the week, depending on the program they choose.
+Part of their day is dedicated to “core” work, from which students and their Mentor create a Living Learning Plan (LLP), and then we create opportunities to engage in creative discussions and interactions with specialist mentors and special guests throughout the year, including scheduled live classes with projects and assignments having firm due dates.

-The Field Center is geared for grades 9-12 (8-11 for our initial “seed” program).
+The Guild is geared for grades 6-12 (5-11 for our initial “seed” program).
 In order to participate, in addition to fees and tuition (see below), we require an “Information and Release Form” on file with the Field Center.

-*** For the 2021-2022 school year, the Loudoun Field Center is offering a “seed” program with M, W, F, full-curriculum support through our partner, Bridgeway Academy.
+*** For the 2022-2023 school year, the Loudoun Field Center is offering a “seed” program with T, W, Th, full-curriculum support.
 Students go through our full evaluation and customized curriculum process, and convene at the Field Center three days a week for 33 weeks to complete their academic work with the support of Field Center Staff.
-There is a limit of only 15 spaces in our seed program.
-As programs are added throughout the year, including our Great Conversations program, Vocational Science, Fine Arts, Physical Education, etc, our seed program students will get to participate in the new courses for substantially reduced rates. ***
+There is a limit of only 12 spaces in our seed program.
+As programs are added throughout the year, including our Great Conversations program, Vocational Science, Fine Arts, Physical Education, etc, our seed program students will get to participate in the new courses for no extra charge. ***

 Note: Students at the Field Center must file a Notice of Intent with Loudoun County Public Schools and must meet all requirements applicable to the Virginia Code for Homeschoolers.
-Through our partner, Bridgeway Academy, students will be provided with transcripts and a GPA for all academic classes.
+Students will be provided with transcripts and a GPA for all academic classes.
 Though we do provide assessment and evaluation opportunities throughout the year, we encourage our students to participate in Loudoun County’s free day of testing set up specifically for Homeschoolers.

 The financial commitment for the entire 2022-2023 Loudoun Field Center school year beginning September 2022, and ending May 2022 will be $16,500.*